raygj/terraform-content/enterprise/workspace-repo-strategies/readme.md

 ## Pull Network Values

+the process is to pull the values for the EC2 configuration of `aws-networking-us-east-prod` from the `aws-networking-us-east-prod` state residing in the workspace of the same name.

-- these data statements reside in the `aws-networking` code
+- these data references reside in the `core compute` along side the EC2 code
+- define the data source, then reference it within the resource block as a `data` value
 - TF 0.12 formatting

 ```